Azure-Samples/ms-identity-java-webapi/README.md

 ---
+services: active-directory
+platforms: java
+author: ramya25
+level: 300
+client: Java web app
+service: Java Web API
+endpoint: Microsoft identity platform
 page_type: sample
 languages:
   - java
 products:
   - azure
   - azure-active-directory
   - java
+  - office-ms-graph
-description: "This sample demonstrates calling a downstream web API from another web API in Microsoft identity platform using the On-Behalf-Of flow"
+description: "This sample demonstrates a Java web app application calling a Java Web API that is secured using Azure Active Directory using the On-Behalf-Of flow"
-urlFragment: ms-identity-java-webapi
 ---
 # A Java Web API that calls another web API with the Microsoft identity platform using the On-Behalf-Of flow

 ## About this sample

 ### Overview

-This sample demonstrates a Java web application calling a downstream Web API, [Microsoft Graph](https://graph.microsoft.com) using the [On-Behalf-Of](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) flow.
-All these are secured using the Microsoft identity platform.
+This sample demonstrates a Java web application calling a downstream Web API, which in turn calls the [Microsoft Graph](https://graph.microsoft.com) using an [access token](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens) obtained using the [on-behalf-of](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) flow.
+All these are secured using the [Microsoft identity platform (formerly Azure Active Directory for developers)](https://docs.microsoft.com/en-us/azure/active-directory/develop/).

 1. The Java web application uses the [Microsoft Authentication Library for Java (MSAL4J)](https://github.com/AzureAD/microsoft-authentication-library-for-java) to obtain an Access token the Microsoft identity platform for the authenticated user.
-2. The access token is used as a bearer token to authenticate the user when calling the Java Web API and then the Microsoft Graph API.
+2. The access token is then used as a bearer token to authorize the caller in the ASP.NET Web API and then subsequently for Microsoft Graph API.

 The flow is as follows:

 1. Sign-in the user in the client(web) application.
-1. Acquire a token for the Java Web API and call it.
+1. Acquire an access token token for the Java Web API and call it.
-1. The Java Web API then calls the Microsoft Graph using another access token obtained using the on-behalf-of flow.
+1. The Java Web API authorizes the caller and then calls another downstream Web API ([The Microsoft Graph](https://graph.microsoft.com)) after obtaining another [access token](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens) using the on-behalf-of flow.

 ### Scenario

-This sample shows how to build a Java web app that uses OpenId Connect to sign in/ sign out an user and to get access to the Microsoft Graph using MSAL4J.
-And also shows how to use On-Behalf-Of flow to call an API with another service.
+This sample shows how to build a Java web app that uses the [OpenId Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols) protocol to sign in and sign out an user and to get an access token for another Web API including for the Microsoft Graph using the MSAL4J library.
+It also shows how to use On-Behalf-Of flow to acquire another access token from a Wen API to call another API.
 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-scenarios),[Microsoft identity platform and OAuth 2.0 On-Behalf-Of flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).

 ## How to run this sample